IamJackReed/reed/_posts/2025-12-19-the-hidden-traps-of-teamwork.md

 ## Mapping the Invisible: How to Visualize Your Team's System

-Some of the most powerful forces shaping a team's performance—like trust, engagement, or hidden loyalties—are invisible.
+Some of the most powerful forces shaping a team's performance,like trust, engagement, or hidden loyalties,are invisible.
 How can you work with something you can't see?
 The answer is to make it visible using a simple but profound technique called "informal constellations."

 The core concept is that the position of things relative to each other has meaning.
 By using people, post-it notes, or even virtual shapes on a screen, a team can build a physical representation of its system.
 By positioning these pieces and then stepping back, everyone can visualize the relationships between them.